07 Jan Edublox Online Tutor Explained and Your Questions Answered

 There is no doubt that a person’s weaker senses can be improved.
 A blind person, being deprived of sight, usually develops all the other senses to a remarkable degree.
 To learn to read Braille, for instance, his tactile sense must be developed to a remarkable degree.
 This fact is important because it shows without the help of complicated tests that every sense can be developed and improved.

-EOT is multisensory and addresses the visual and auditory skills of a learner — all at once.
+EOT is multisensory and addresses the visual, auditory and kinesthetic skills of a learner — all at once.

 The first learning principle is that human learning does not take place on a single level, but is a stratified process.
 This characteristic is worldwide accepted as a didactic principle.
 The way in which the school system throughout the whole world is organized is an acknowledgement of this.
 One cannot send a child to university first.
 He must start in the first class and then progress year after year to the higher levels of education.
 Unless he has mastered a sufficient amount of the learning material presented to him in one year, to form a firm enough base on which to build the knowledge of the following year, he will not make progress in the next class.

 Another simple and practical example is the fact that one has to learn to count before it becomes possible to learn to add and subtract.
 Suppose one tried to teach a child, who had not yet learned to count, to add and subtract.
 This would be quite impossible, and no amount of effort would ever succeed in teaching the child to add and subtract.
 This shows that counting is a skill that must be mastered before it becomes possible to learn to do calculations.

 In the same way, there are also certain skills and knowledge that a child must have acquired first, before it becomes possible for him to benefit from a course in reading.